qwell/disorder-in-the-court/README.md

 - **Cache Directory**: A temporary storage location on a computer where frequently accessed data is kept to speed up retrieval.
 - **AES128**: A specification for the encryption of electronic data, standing for Advanced Encryption Standard with a key size of 128 bits.
 - **Session Cookie**: A small piece of data sent from a website and stored by the user's web browser while the user is browsing, used to remember stateful information for the duration of the browsing session or some other expiry timeout.

+## Footnotes

+[^1]: _Catalis [states on their website](https://web.archive.org/web/20231005221308/https://catalisgov.com/our-story/) that "in less than five years [we have] strategically acquired and combined more than 30 public sector software companies".
+Learning and merging infrastructure after an acquisition takes a large amount of effort.
+Juggling 30 acquisitions would be a monumental undertaking that reduces focus on other necessary areas of business (e.g. securing legacy platforms)._
+[^2]: _This is very uncommon in other states.
+A guess as to why Florida does things so differently is that Florida's extensive open records or "sunshine" laws (see also "Florida Man") spawned platforms before commercial vendors began to enter the market.
+Unlike many states where court records are made available through a single state website, Florida generally allows each county to make decisions about which platforms they use, as long as they follow Florida's [Standards for Access to Electronic Court Records](https://web.archive.org/web/20230917165659/https://www.flcourts.gov/content/download/850949/file/standards-for-access-to-electronic-court-records-september-2022.pdf) and [Access Security Matrix](https://web.archive.org/web/20231005211829/https://www.flcourts.gov/content/download/858675/file/access-security-matrix-v13-january%202023.pdf)._